 In November 2017, we entered into a Credit Agreement (the "Credit Agreement") providing for a\$750.0 million five-year unsecured revolving credit facility (the "Revolving Credit Facility"), which replaced our prior Credit Facility.
 Subject to the terms of the Credit Agreement, the Revolving Credit Facility may be increased in an amount up to \$250.0 million in the aggregate.
-As of December 30, 2017, 2017, after giving effect to the borrowings made on the closing date, we had outstanding\$250.0 million aggregate principal amount of borrowings under the Revolving Credit Facility.
-The proceeds from the borrowings on the closing date, together with the cash on hand was used to pay in full the remaining term loan balance under the Credit Facility.
+During the third quarter of the fiscal year ending June 30, 2018, we made a principal payment of \$25.0 million.
+As of March 31, 2018, we had outstanding \$225.0 million aggregate principal amount of borrowings under the Revolving Credit Facility.

-We may borrow, repay and reborrow funds under the Revolving Credit Facility until its maturity don November 30, 2022 (the "Maturity Date"), at which time such Revolving Credit Facility will terminate, and all outstanding loans under such facility, together with all accrued and unpaid interest, must be repaid.
+We may borrow, repay and reborrow funds under the Revolving Credit Facility until its maturity on November 30, 2022 (the "Maturity Date"), at which time such Revolving Credit Facility will terminate, and all outstanding loans under such facility, together with all accrued and unpaid interest, must be repaid.
 We may prepay the Revolving Credit Facility at any time without a prepayment penalty.

 Borrowings under the Revolving Credit Facility will bear interest, at our option, at either: (i) the Alternative Base Rate ("ABR") plus a spread, which ranges from 0 bps to 75 bps, or (ii) the London Interbank Offered Rate ("LIBOR") plus a spread, which ranges from 100 bps to 175 bps.
 The spreads under ABR and LIBOR are subject to adjustment in conjunction with credit rating downgrades or upgrades.
 We are also obligated to pay an annual commitment fee on the daily undrawn balance of the Revolving Credit Facility, which ranges from 10 bps to 25 bps, subject to an adjustment in conjunction with changes to our credit rating.
-As ofDecember 31, 2017, we elected to pay interest on the borrowed amount under the Revolving Credit Facility at LIBOR plus a spread of 125 bps, and an annual commitment fee of 15 bps on the daily undrawn balance of the Revolving Credit Facility.
+As ofMarch 31, 2018, we elected to pay interest on the borrowed amount under the Revolving Credit Facility at LIBOR plus a spread of 125 bps, and an annual commitment fee of 15 bps on the daily undrawn balance of the Revolving Credit Facility.